alanmitchell/bmon/docs/source/multi-building-charts.rst

     - 29931
     - 29929

-The ``Sort Order`` columns affects where this building will appear in the list of buildings that are included in the report.
+The ``Sort Order`` column affects where this building will appear in the list of buildings that are included in the report.

 Once you complete one Building, use the
 ``Add another Chart building info`` link to bring up another blank form for the next building to include in your report.
-Continue this process until all the desired Buildings/Sensors have been entered for the report.
+Continue this process until all desired Buildings/Sensors have been entered for the report.
 Click the ``Save`` button in the lower right corner to complete the report.
 It will now be available for Users to view.